Understanding Robo Advisory from the Service Provider’s POV

 SaaS robo-advisory solutions offer cost efficiency, scalability, and integration capabilities similar to a white-labelled solution but with little to no customizability.
 Here is a list of advantages it provides:

-• It includes the necessary algorithms, data analysis tools, portfolio management functionalities, and user interface components.
+- The solution consists of the necessary algorithms, data analytics tools, portfolio management functionalities, and user interface components.

-• It’s a plug-and-play solution that often aligns with the client’s branding and provides a consistent user experience for their customers.
+- It’s a plug-and-play solution that often aligns with the client’s branding that extends a consistent user experience to their customers.

-• The SaaS provider handles server maintenance, upgrades, and security, allowing clients to focus on their core business.
+- The SaaS provider is responsible for handling server maintenance, upgrades, and security, which allows clients to focus on their core business.

-• It allows for seamless data exchange and integration with other financial tools and systems used by the client, such as customer relationship management (CRM) software or trading platforms.
+- Integration with other financial tools and systems used by the client, such as customer relationship management (CRM) software or trading platforms ensures seamless data exchange capability.

 Robo advisory is more than a software solution